- Abortion (34)

 I know, you stated that Bill has little money.
 It is up to you to determine whether Bill qualifies for Legal Aid.
 If so, let him apply (and keep in mind that if she applies before Bill does, Bill will not be given Legal Aid — Legal Aid will not present both sides in a case).
 If not, consider what the alternatives are.
 Bill will potentially be forced to hand over about $250,000 to $500,000 in child support over the years, until the boy is mature or until he has finished his education, whichever comes later.

-Denial of access or visitation needs to be assessed with respect to the custody and visitation order.
+Denial of access or visitation needs to be assessed with respect to the child custody and visitation order.
 Interference with that order is a criminal offence.
 However, the number of such offences that were prosecuted and punished in Canada can probably be counted on one hand.
 I only know about two of them that were.
 In both of those cases the fathers fighting for their rights went into bankruptcy.
 Interestingly, neither of those fathers made any headway in court until after they went bankrupt, could no longer afford to pay their lawyers and began to represent themselves.
 Great stuff, right?
 Legal victory predicated by financial self-immolation.

 You will not gain any legal ground by trying to establish guilt.
 For one thing, guilt is not punishable, and neither will be anything else be she may have done you don’t like.